zafarkhaja/jsemver/README.md

 ~~~

 Below are examples of some common use cases, as well as syntactic sugar and some
-other interesting capabilities of the SemVer Expressions DSL.
+other interesting capabilities of the SemVer Expressions external DSL.
 * Wildcard - `1.*` which is equivalent to `>=1.0.0 & <2.0.0`
 * Tilde operator - `~1.5` which is equivalent to `>=1.5.0 & <2.0.0`
 * Range - `1.0-2.0` which is equivalent to `>=1.0.0 & <=2.0.0`